 Labels: Enter a Display Name for the new Metadata Element, and a description of the Metadata Element.

 Element code: All Metadata Elements require a unique alpha-numeric code which is used to identify it throughout the system.
 For examples, see the list of all Metadata Elements in the sidebar; the element codes are listed next to each element.

 Documentation URL : An optional link to documentation about the new metadata element.

-Datatype: Determine the type of data that the field will receive (a text box, date range, list, etc).
+Datatype: Determine the type of data that the field will receive (a text box, container, date range, list, etc).
 For detailed information about each type, see Attribute Types.
 Additional configuration options for each datatype become available after the information is saved.